aubreyrees/api-mimic/README.rst

 ``api_mimic.make_mimic_factory(api_dict)``

 This function takes a dictionary of string/function key/value pairs and uses them to create a factory function.
-This function takes a callback function as its sole argument and it returns a class whose methods exactly match the names and function signatures of those in the dictionary.
+The function values in the dictionary should not have return values.
+The factroy function takes a callback function as its sole argument and it returns a class whose methods match the names and function signatures of the dictionary keys & function values signatures.

 This callback function takes a string and a dictionary as it's positional arguments.
 This function is called when a method of the